Protestantism in Sri Lanka

+According to the 2012 census, 6% of the population of Sri Lanka was Christian; of these, one in ten was Protestant, showing that there were approximately six Protestants for every 1,000 Sri Lankans.
+Later estimates suggest that this share has doubled in less than ten years.

+History

-Anglican and other Protestant missionaries arrived at Sri Lanka during the early 19th century, when the British took control of Sri Lanka from the Dutch.
+Anglican and other Protestant missionaries arrived in Sri Lanka during the early 19th century, when the British took control of Sri Lanka from the Dutch.
 The oldest Protestant church in Sri Lanka is the Christian Reformed Church in Sri Lanka, formerly the Dutch Reformed Church in Sri Lanka, has over 30 congregations and more than 5,000 members.

 In 1842 the Church of Scotland established St. Andrew's Church, Colombo and in 1845 opened a second church in Kandy.
 These two Scottish church communities forming the Presbytery of Ceylon.
 The Dutch Reformed Church subsequently joined the Presbytery of Ceylon however in 1952 doctrinal controversies occurred in the Dutch Reformed Church, which led to a split.
 The dissenting group forming the Presbyterian Church Colombo, with the Presbytery of Ceylon eventually folding.
 In 1954 the Presbyterian Church Colombo was joined by the Scots Kirk, Kandy to form the Presbytery of Lanka.
 The St. Andrew's Church, Colombo continues to operate as part of the Church of Scotland, under the jurisdiction of the International Presbytery.The Salvation Army established themselves in Ceylon on 26 January 1883 under the leadership of Captain William Gladwin.
 He was joined in 1885 by Frederick Booth-Tucker (the son-in-law of William Booth, the Salvation Army's founder).
 In 1909 the Salvation Army established a territorial headquarters in Colombo.
 Up until 1920 Ceylon was administered as a sub-territory of South India.
 In 1921 it was granted full territorial status, with Colonel Millner appointed as its first territorial commander.

+In the 1962 Ceylonese coup d'état attempt, A group of Christian officers in the military and police planned to topple the government of Prime Minister Sirimavo Bandaranaike during the night of 27 January 1962.
+The coup was allegedly in response to increased Buddhist presence in the military.
+Following the coup, the officer corps was purged of many Roman Catholics and Protestants, which made up the majority of the officers, at the time.

 The Lanka Lutheran Church was founded in 1978 but went defunct in the mid-2000s.
 It was replaced in 2017 by the Ceylon Evangelical Lutheran Church (CELC).
-The CELC has fifteen congregations and about 1,200 members.
+The CELC has fifteen congregations and an approximate membership of 2,000 parishioners.

-About 160,518 persons (0.8% of the population) are Protestants.
-The annual growth of Protestants in Sri Lanka is about 3.9%.

-Violence for religious reasons against Christians occurs.
-43 percent of the Protestants in the early 1980s were Sinhalese.